sws2apps/sws2apps-docs/organized/docs/how-to-use/meeting-materials/public-talks-list.md

 ## List view

 List view provides you a full list of all public talks.
 You can sort them by number, title, last delivery date, and speaker name.
-Click on any of those coumns title to apply sorting.
+Click on any of those columns title to apply sorting.
 Click on any of the talk rows to expand it and see more past speakers.

 ![Public talks list](./img/public-talks-general-view.png)